 The position necessitates in-depth knowledge of the employer’s industry and a detailed understanding of the technologies used to perform operations.

-As a security architect, you’ll be responsible for creating security mechanisms that prevent ransomware, hacker intrusions, and Denial of Service attacks.
+As a cybersecurity architect, you’ll be responsible for creating security mechanisms that prevent ransomware, hacker intrusions, and Denial of Service attacks.

 Once the system is up and ready to perform, you must search for bugs and audit the entire system.